 Suppose that you created multiple tables in Access and now you want to link them together.
 In this tutorial, I’ll show you how to link multiple tables in Access 2016.

-In particular, I’ll use an example to show you how to link the following 4 tables:
+In particular, I’ll review an example to show you how to link the following 4 tables:

 Your 4 tables in Access